Omar Dominguez

 Omar racing his first Ironman 70.3 in Cozumel

-For my very first triathlon I chose a half Ironman, seventy miles of swimming, cycling and running, even though I had never once swum in open water until the morning of the race.
-The only thought that carried me the whole way was a simple one, please do not die, because Maggie is waiting for you at the finish.
+For my first triathlon I signed up for a 70.3 Ironman, 70 miles of swimming, cycling and running back to back, and I had never swum in open water until the morning of the race.
+One thought carried me the whole way, please do not die out here, Maggie is waiting at the finish.

 Bravery is not a thought, it is a step